Diversity and Identity

-Students are encouraged to talk, pre-departure, with peers who might have encountered similar scenarios, and reach out to staff members, including director and assistant directors, to share their concerns.
+Students are encouraged to talk with peers who might have encountered similar scenarios, and reach out to staff members, including director and assistant directors, to share their concerns.

 Students are also encouraged to research how different social and cultural groups are perceived in France and look for Paris-based organizations that would be able to provide support.

-As part of the pre-departure information, HiF will send a list of updated lists of possible resources you may want to check before leaving.
+As part of the predeparture information, HiF will send an updated list of possible resources students may want to check before leaving.